MuhammadFakirullah/Clinic-Database-System-PHP/README.txt

 4. run the index.php file into web browser to see the system flow, you can type it by inserting this url http://localhost/clinicDB/index.php according to your listening port or host. in my case my host is 80.

-Attention, this is just a backup file, in case your xampp is crash, at least you already prepared